Andrew-code2020/MS2/README.md

 - I copied the hero image idea in a similar way to the Jumbtron idea from our code along whiskey drop project with the code institute.
 I used Boostrap to copy the code and then modified it to fit the style of this project.
 Reference to Github repository from code along project https://andrew-code2020.github.io/whiskeydrop/

 - I copied the icons from Font awesome https://fontawesome.com/ and used the CDN to implement them in the project.
 I then wrote custom code to style the icons and make them more responsive.
 The icon next to the code institute is not the true code institute icon it is a freely available icon in font awesome.
+I put that icon because I felt it accurately described the code institute in an icon.

 - I copied the card flip code from W3schools.com https://www.w3schools.com/howto/howto_css_flip_card.asp.
 I then customised it's functionality in my project.